 We get asked this question often.
 There is no simple one-size-fits-all answer, but the best practice is to review and edit your buyer personas every 6-12 months.
 A lot can change in your industry due to a variety of factors.
 Again, you’ll need to look at your current situation.
 Conduct a SWOT analysis on the state of your industry, and if new threats or opportunities have arisen, it’s time to conduct new research.

 Thankfully, if you have a persona template already in place, all you’ll need to do is call up some current customers and ask what’s changed.

 At Beacons Point, before we begin creating content for a new campaign, we review the personas with our clients to make sure they are still relevant and accurate.

-Creating buyer personas doesn’t happen overnight so don’t think you need them done by the end of the day.
+Creating effective B2B buyer personas doesn’t happen overnight so don’t think you need them done by the end of the day.
 Use your internal resources to identify 6-10 people who may be a good fit for a persona interview, schedule the interviews, and review the data.
 You will start to identify trends pertaining to common challenges and habits.
 However, doing this work upfront makes it so much clearer when it comes time to create high-value content for your B2B customers.